tomatophp/filament-notes/README.md

 composer require tomatophp/filament-alerts
 ```

-than you can use this feature by add this methods to the plugin
+then you can use this feature by adding this method to the plugin

 ```php
 $panel->plugin(\TomatoPHP\FilamentNotes\FilamentNotesPlugin::make()